 In 1896, Frances Forsythe – using the name Mrs. Frances Hemming – opened an establishment in a converted front room of a house at 58 South Molton Street, London, to discretely sell beauty products.

 Dorothy Gray was born Dorothy Cloudman in Gorham, Maine where she grew up on a farm.
-After moving to New York she worked for Elizabeth Arden as a treatment girl before opening her New York salon on 753 Fifth Avenue in 1916.
+After moving to New York she worked for Elizabeth Arden as a treatment girl before opening her first New York salon on Fifty-Seventh Street in 1916.

 The rise of Maybelline from a small mail-order firm to a global cosmetics business is impressive.
 Its early fortunes, like those of Max Factor and the Westmore Brothers, were tied with the growing motion picture business in California.